-The Global Embedded Payments Market was valued at USD 173.60 billion and is projected to reach a market size of USD 1829.98 billion by the end of 2030.
+The Global Embedded Payments Market was valued at USD 173.60 billion in 2023 and is projected to reach a market size of USD 1829.98 billion by the end of 2030.
 Over the forecast period of 2024-2030, the market is projected to grow at a CAGR of 40%.

 Industry Overview